 No, you don’t.
 Unless you have personally experienced pregnancy, nursing, periods, etc. with garments, you don’t fully understand.
 You do not.
 Unless you’ve done it in a hot, humid climate, you don’t fully understand.
 You do not.

 And, with all due respect, if you’ve been married for 41 years, you’ve forgotten a lot of even the second-hand experience.
-That’s normal behavior, but we should at least acknowledge that we really do not understand things that we haven’t experienced and that are far removed from our lives.
+That’s normal behavior when experiences are far in the past, but we should at least acknowledge that we really do not understand things that we haven’t experienced and that are far removed from our lives.
 (I’m 49.
 I don’t care a lot about the awful design of nursing garments anymore.)

 And, sincerely, why did you throw in the thing about how beautiful you think your wife is?
 What does it have to do with garments?
 Why don’t you tell us, I don’t know, how bright she is? how accomplished she is? what a savvy budgeter she is?
 Just focus on something besides what a man thinks about a woman’s physical appearance!